Ralph & Katie

-Ralph & Katie is a BBC television drama series, a spin-off of The A Word, about the lives of a couple with Down syndrome.
+Ralph & Katie is a 2022 British television drama series.
+It is a spin-off of The A Word, and is centred around the lives of a couple with Down syndrome.
 The six-part series, handled by a writing team made up predominantly of people with disabilities, began broadcast in October 2022.
 Disney+ picked up the programme across all of Europe, except the UK.